nasa/oceandata-notebooks/README.md

 ## For Maintainers

-The sections below provide information that repository maintainers (if you merge a pull request to `main`, consider yourself a maintainer) will want to know.
+The subsections below provide information that repository maintainers (if you merge a pull request to `main`, consider yourself a maintainer) will want to know.
 You will need the `uv` command line tool to prepare a development environment for certain actions.
 ```shell